Puppet-Finland/nagios-plugin-cloudwatch/README.md

 * period: the metric period to use - defaults 300 (5 minutes)
 * metric_age: reduce this many seconds from start and end time - useful with some odd metrics like BurstBalance that fail to provide data point for "now - period"

+Each metric also has an optional parameter called _high_is_good_.
+When high_is_good is set to true (boolean) alerts will be sent if the a statistic's value drops _below_ the configured threshold.
+This is useful with RDS BurstBalance for example where a low percentage may be a symptom of a problem.

 # Plugin output

 Plugin output is based on the format described here, without "min" or "max":